CadeArch/WhatIf_App/README.md

 button help - https://stackoverflow.com/questions/15615823/setenabled-vs-setclickable-what-is-the-difference

+Maybe randomize then sentence based on the person before them instead of after since if is after??

 ## todo
 send players if statements to db - DONE set up observer on database to see changes and to add new user to list of users - DONE